Xilinx/inference-server/docs/quickstart_development.rst

     $ docker pull <image>

-To build a development image from source, run the following commands:
+To build a development image from the repository, run the following commands:

 .. tabs::

     .. code-tab:: console CPU

+        # The ZenDNN backend requires additional steps before building.
+        # See the ZenDNN backend documentation for more information
         $ python3 docker/generate.py
         $ ./amdinfer dockerize --ptzendnn /path/to/ptzendnn/archive --tfzendnn /path/to/tfzendnn/archive